alnutile/vmware_laravel/readme.md

   * Setup VMWare using Ubuntu 14.04
   * Make sure user has password free sudu
   * Set Network to Bridge
-  * Make sure you setup Ansible 2
+  * Make sure you setup Ansible 2 in the VM

 ### Sudo Setup